 Socialising in winter doesn’t have to mean huddling round the fire in your local pub, nursing a warming glass of brandy.
-You can still glam it up al fresco, with our guide to London’s best rooftop bars for the festive season.
+You can still glam it up al fresco, with our guide to London’s best rooftop bars.

 Cosy terrace on the borders of Hipsterville and the Square Mile, from which you can overlook both.
 The cold is kept at bay by pyramid patio heaters and an open fire pit, as well as battery-powered ‘Sit and Heat’ cushions that warm your fundamentals.
 You’d expect nothing less from the chairs in a venue owned by Terence Conran.